 Conclusion: Learning Japanese by Watching Japanese Dramas

-The above are my recommendations, and include particular dramas which were very successful in Japan, but as I said before the best kind of drama to watch is one that attracts you.
+The above are my recommendations and include particular dramas which were very successful in Japan, but as I said before, the best kind of drama to watch is one that attracts you.

 Soon enough you will find that your Japanese comprehension has improved!